SCCM Documentation Script – Video Review of Automation

 Video Review of Paul Wetter’s Updated Script

 This video review will give you an overall idea about the script.
 How to run the SCCM documentation script?
-What are the SCCM documentation script options available? etc… How to take the documentation of your SCCM settings automatically?
+What SCCM documentation script options are available?
+How to take the documentation of your SCCM settings automatically?

 Enhancements of SCCM Documentation Script